ansarirayyan01/Backend/README.md

 ## Deployment

-Our backend system can be deployed to production using platforms like Heroku, AWS, or any other cloud service provider.
+Our backend system can be deployed to production using platforms like Cloudinary or any other cloud service provider.
 Ensure to set up environment variables specific to your production environment and configure the necessary services such as database, cloud storage, and message broker.

 ## Contributor